-At the scale of the Ile-de-France region, the study has been limited to the territory of the Paris agglomeration9.
+At the scale of the Ile-de-France region, the study has been limited to the territory of the Paris agglomeration.
 Indeed, currently there are only partial data on the noise exposure of the populations outside this territory, where only data in proximity to major transportation infrastructures are available (roads with more than 6 million vehicles a year, railways with more 60,000 trains a year).
 The territory of the Paris agglomeration counts 9,644,507 inhabitants (INSEE 1999).

-3.2.
-Noise exposure data
+3.2 Noise exposure data

 In order to apply the method to the Paris agglomeration, Bruitparif has exploited the noise exposure statistics published by the towns and intercommunalities in charge of the implementation of the 2002/49/EC directive at the scale of the Paris agglomeration.
 These data are available for nearly 90% of the population of the Paris agglomeration.

-The data exploited (traffic, population, building, topography... data) for the implementation of the 2002/49/EC directive at the scale of the Paris agglomeration are relatively disparate in terms of dates.
-They mostly range between 1999 (e.g.: INSEE RGP 1999 for population) and 2006 (e.g.: road traffic data).
 For the towns and intercommunalities where the maps have not been made or have not yet been published, Bruitparif has used the exposure data provided by the major infrastructure maps produced by the State services.
 These are data in proximity to the major transportation infrastructures (roads with more than 6 million vehicles a year, railways with more 60,000 trains a year).